 - What is the cost of hospice care?
 Hospice care is covered by most insurance plans, including Medicare, Medicaid and private plans.
 In 1983, Congress established the Medicare Hospice Benefit Act allowing Medicare and Medicaid to pay for hospice services.

 - When should a person seek hospice care?
 If a person is in a terminal, life-limiting illness and wishes to not seek aggressive, curative care, then it may be time to seek hospice care.
-Although family members can initiate hospice services, the patient must have a doctor’s order that states they are appropriate for hospice care and then approved by out medical director.
-In a terminal illness, it is never too early to seek hospice care. (link to contact information)
+Although family members can initiate hospice services, the patient must have a doctor’s order that states they are appropriate for hospice care and then approved by our medical director.
+In a terminal illness, it is never too early to seek hospice care.
+Contact Us

 - How does the hospice admission process work?
 Although anyone can call Brightmoor Hospice and ask about a loved one being admitted onto hospice services, the patient’s doctor must make a referral for hospice care.
 Once the referral is received by our admission staff, the caregiver will then be contacted to schedule a time to further discuss services.
 Our admission nurse will determine if the patient is ready for hospice by performing an evaluation for admission.
 The admission nurse will also discuss your loved one’s specific needs in order to develop their individualized plan of care.